univr-GRAIL/Fast-and-accurate-neural-reflectance-transformation-imaging-through-knowledge-distillation/README.md

 ## Datasets:

-All the images(training, test, relighted using different algorithms) can be found at [DiskNeuralRTI Datasets](https://univr-my.sharepoint.com/my?id=%2Fpersonal%2Ftinsaegebrechristos%5Fdulecha%5Funivr%5Fit%2FDocuments%2Fdatasets&viewid=23a4d494%2D5c4d%2D4800%2D8a0f%2D56d3734699cd)
+All the images(training, test, and relighted using different algorithms) can be found at [DiskNeuralRTI Datasets](https://univr-my.sharepoint.com/my?id=%2Fpersonal%2Ftinsaegebrechristos%5Fdulecha%5Funivr%5Fit%2FDocuments%2Fdatasets&viewid=23a4d494%2D5c4d%2D4800%2D8a0f%2D56d3734699cd)